GoogleCloudPlatform/firebase-extensions/firestore-palm-summarize-text/PREINSTALL.md

-This extension allows you to summarize a field in a Firestore document using the PaLM API.
+This extension allows you to summarize a field in a Firestore document using the PaLM or Gemini API.

 On installation, you will need to specify the following information:

-- **PaLM API Provider** This extension makes use of the PaLM large language model.
-There is a choice of provider for this API.
-See the section below for more details.
+- **Generative AI Provider** This extension makes use of either the Vertex AI PaLM API, the Generative Language for Developers PaLM API, or the API for the new Gemini large language models.
+To make use of the Gemini option you provide a valid API key during installation of the extension.
+- **Language model**: Which language model do you want to use?
+Please ensure you pick a model supported by your selected provider.
 - **Firestore collection path:** The path to the Firestore collection that contains the documents to summarize.
 - **Document field to summarize:** The name of the document field to summarize.
 - **Target summary length (number of sentences):** The desired length of the summary in sentences.